What type should I get? Are they safe? How do they compare?

 Li-ion batteries are born to do a job and will get mad when you don’t put them to work regularly.

-Even if your skateboard isn’t used that regularly, make sure to use the batteries too.
-This charge-discharge cycle, believe it or not, keeps them at optimal standards.
+Even if your skateboard isn’t used regularly, make sure to use the batteries too.
+Believe it or not, this charge-discharge cycle keeps them at optimal standards.

 Choice of charger